brotatotes/bht-automation/bht gen 3/Mark/Chapter 6/Mark 6 56 bht.md

 # Mark 6:56 Commentary Help Text

 ## BHT:
-As news spread of the miraculous healings performed by Jesus, people flocked to the streets, hoping to touch the hem of his garment for their own healing.
-This desire stemmed from the accounts they had heard of others who had been healed in a similar manner, and it seemed that anywhere Jesus went, those who touched him were made whole.
-This heightened anticipation and eagerness marked the culmination of Jesus' Galilean ministry, where healing was abundant and excitement was at its peak in the marketplace.
+In the final days of Jesus' Galilean ministry, the crowds pleaded to touch even the border of his garment, inspired by the miraculous healing experienced by the woman with the issue of blood.
+As Jesus moved through the streets and marketplaces, those who reached out to touch him were made whole, their various sicknesses and diseases disappearing.
+This period marked the culmination of Jesus' healing ministry, filling the region with excitement and anticipation, as many experienced the transformative power of his touch.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "and besought him that they might touch if it were but the border of his garment—having heard, no doubt, of what the woman with the issue of blood experienced."
+1. "and besought him that they might touch if it were but the border of his garment—having heard, no doubt, of what the woman with the issue of blood experienced on doing so (Mark 5:25-29)"
-2. "and perhaps of other unrecorded cases of the same nature."
+2. "as many as touched him—or 'it'—the border of His garment."
-3. "All this they continued to do and to experience while our Lord was in that region."
+3. "were made whole—All this they continued to do and to experience while our Lord was in that region."

 ### Marvin Vincent:
 1. Peculiar to Mark.